Karena-417/karena_hong/README.md

 •	Conducted real-time name screenings on corporate stakeholders
 •	Escalated unusual transaction trends and material adverse news to AML Compliance team

-Reason for leaving: Decided to explore sales role for a more holistic and consultative profession
+Reason for leaving: Decided to explore sales role for a more holistic and consultative profession <br> <br>

 ##### UBS Ag Singapore, Remittance Department